 Died Dec.
 16, 1943

-Lieutenant Campbell Stuart Munro attended Mount Royal before joining the Princess Patricia’s Canadian Light Infantry (PPCLI), serving as Lieutenant with the Royal Canadian Infantry Corps.
+Campbell Munro was born in Winnipeg, Man. and attended Mount Royal College before joining the Princess Patricia’s Canadian Light Infantry (PPCLI), serving as Lieutenant with the Royal Canadian Infantry Corps.
 Lieutenant Munro was killed on Dec.
-16, 1943 and is buried at the Moro River Canadian Way Cemetery in Italy.
+16, 1943 when his vehicle hit a landmine and is buried at the Moro River Canadian War Cemetery in Italy.
 In Alberta, Lieutenant Munro is remembered at Lake Munro, which was named in his honour, and at a cairn on Rich Lake, east of Lac La Biche.
-In Calgary, the PPCLI Memorial Hall also honours Lt.
-C.S.
+In Calgary, the PPCLI Memorial Hall also honours Lieutenant C.S.
 Munro.

 Flight Sergeant George Quist Hansen